 3 This Act was enacted with the short title Financial Legislation Amendment and Repeal Act 2006, which was amended by s.
 18 of the Act to Financial Management (Transitional Provisions) Act 2006.

-4 As at the date this reprint was prepared the Financial Management (Transitional Provisions) Act 2006 Sch.
+4 The Financial Management (Transitional Provisions) Act 2006 Sch.
 1 cl.
-122 had not come into operation.
-It reads as follows:
+122 had not come into operation when it was deleted by the Statutes (Repeals and Minor Amendments) Act 2009 s.
+8.

-“

-122. Perth International Centre for Application of Solar Energy Act 1994

-(1) Section 22(3) is amended by deleting “section 66 of the Financial Administration and Audit Act 1985.” and inserting instead —

-“ Part 5 of the Financial Management Act 2006. ”.

-(2) Section 29 is amended by deleting “Financial Administration and Audit Act 1985” and inserting instead —

-“

-Financial Management Act 2006 and the Auditor General Act 2006

-”.

-”.

-The amendments to s.
-22(3) and 29 of the Perth International Centre for Application of Solar Energy Act 1994 would not be included because that Act has been repealed.